johannesanih/johannesanih/README.md

 - 👋 Hey there!
 I'm Johannes Anih, It's a good thing having you around my space, to be more cordial let me tell you about myself.
-- I am a web developer and tech enthusiast and in addition to that I have skills in teaching and content writing and hopefully copywriting also.
+- I am a web developer and tech enthusiast and in addition to that I have skills in trading and building indicators for analysing the financial markets

 <!---